AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/databases.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Configure a dataflow for a database connector in the UI
+title: Configure a dataset flow for a database connector in the UI
 topic: overview
 ---

-# Configure a dataflow for a database connector in the UI
+# Configure a dataset flow for a database connector in the UI

-A dataflow is a scheduled task that retrieves and ingests data from a source to a Platform dataset.
-This tutorial provides steps to configure a new dataflow using your database base connector.
+A dataset flow is a scheduled task that retrieves and ingests data from a source to a Platform dataset.
+This tutorial provides steps to configure a new dataset flow using your database base connector.

 ## Getting started